ED files charge sheet against Kudos chemie in bank fraud case

-New Delhi, Feb 20 (IANS) The Enforcement Directorate (ED) on Saturday said that it has filed a charge sheet against Kudos Chemie Ltd., Kudos Holdings Pvt Ltd and its directors and Jitendra Singh and Gurmeet Sodhi in connection with a money laundering probe.
+New Delhi: The Enforcement Directorate (ED) on Saturday said that it has filed a charge sheet against Kudos Chemie Ltd., Kudos Holdings Pvt Ltd and its directors and Jitendra Singh and Gurmeet Sodhi in connection with a money laundering probe.

 The ED filed the charge sheet at the Special PMLA Court in Chandigarh under the Prevention of Money Laundering Act on February 18.